JefferyST/Image-Filter/README.md

 # Image-Filter

 ## BilateralFilter
-1.The algorithm is optimized by using lookup table
+1.The algorithm is optimized by using lookup table.

+## GaussianBlurFilter
+1.The algorithm is optimized by using discrete convolution.